rlee0525/DrAppointment/README.md

 ## Background

-Making appointments with one's primary care physician can be difficult and extremely time-consuming.
-Instead of trying to find time during work to place phone calls and make appointments with doctors, this mobile app will allow the users to quickly search for their doctors, view their availabilities, and make an appointment for users and their family members at the time of users' convenience.
+Making appointments with one's primary care physician can be difficult and time-consuming.
+Instead of patients trying to find time during their busy lives to place phone calls and make appointments with doctors, this mobile app allows the users to quickly find their doctor, view their availabilities, and make an appointment for them or their family members anytime, anywhere.

 ## Functionality & MVP